iMikie/Database-CheatSheet/README.md

 # Relational Databases: the secret story
 ## Michael Farr 2015-2017
+### mikefarr@mac.com

-Databases started off as just a collection of tables of information.
-Maybe you have a list of people:
+A Database is a collection of tables.
+Maybe you have two tables, people:

 ID | name | address |email
 ---|-------------|---------|-------